M5 Motorway (Sydney): M5 East

 Controversy surrounded the construction of the M5 East concerning the effect of the freeway on the local environment, especially upon parts of Wolli Creek, and the construction of ventilation stacks required to remove pollution from the tunnel, which, ostensibly due to cost, lack filtration systems.
 Since its opening, the M5 East has attracted criticism for its lack of capacity, being full from the day it was opened, given that the tunnels provide only two lanes of traffic in either direction, and no provision has been made for future expansion.
 Most congestion problems occur at the western end of the main tunnel, which is long and steep.

 An addition lane for slow traffic begins at the western tunnel exit for a short distance, to remove slow and heavy traffic.
 Had this been extended into the tunnel for a few hundred metres, the capacity would be far greater.
 These steep entrances to the tunnelled section are also the site of frequent vehicle accidents, usually involving heavy traffic.
-Pollution and smog inside the tunnel has also been a major concern, after it was revealed that the New South Wales Department of Health advised the New South Wales Roads and Traffic Authority that pollution levels in the tunnel exceeded acceptable limits during peak hours of use, and urged motorists using the tunnel to keep their windows up and putting their car's ventilation system on "recirculate".
+Pollution and smog inside the tunnel has also been a major concern, after it was revealed that the New South Wales Department of Health advised the Roads & Traffic Authority that pollution levels in the tunnel exceeded acceptable limits during peak hours of use, and urged motorists using the tunnel to keep their windows up and putting their car's ventilation system on "recirculate".

 The M5 East has been beset by many closures, due to accidents and computer failures within the tunnel, which cause gridlock.
 Between 2002 and 2008 there were six closures attributed to technical and computer failures alone in the tunnel.
 The Government of New South Wales must pay penalties to the operators of the M5 East, BHBB, due to more traffic using the M5 than originally forecast.
 The penalties were expected to amount to $13 million by 2011.
-Some of this increase in demand was caused by the State Government's "Cashback" scheme, which involves public money subsidising motorists for using the adjoining, tolled M5 South-West Motorway.
+Some of this increase in demand was caused by the State Government's "Cashback" scheme, which involves public money subsidising motorists for using the adjoining, tolled M5 South West Motorway.

+Both the South West Motorway (to its interchange with Metroad 9 along Narellan Road) and the M5 East were designated as Metroad 5.
+With the conversion to the newer alphanumeric system in 2013, Metroad 5 was truncated back to the Roden Cutler Interchange (the former allocation renamed Hume Motorway and allocated M31) and replaced with route M5.

 Between December 2011 and April 2020, the M5 East was operated and maintained by Leighton (and later Ventia) on behalf of Transport for NSW.
 On 1 May 2020, WestConnex took over the operations and maintenance of the tunnels.
 Following the commencement of tolls in July 2020, the M5 East ceased being a freeway.